ibm-cloud-docs/apiconnect/getting-started-admin.md

 3. In the navigation list, expand **API Connect** and click **Services**.

-   The "Services" page lists all of your {{site.data.keyword.apiconnect_short}} services.

 4. On the "Services" page, click your Reserved plan name to start it.

    {{site.data.keyword.apiconnect_short}} opens to the administration console.